 1. Go to your first class.
-Typically your Prof will introduce then 1 selves within the first five minutes of class.
-If you're five minute late, that's poor but don't worry: I have 5 other ways for those ("you who love hitting the snooze button.
+Typically your Prof will introduce themselves within the first five minutes of class.
+If you're five minutes late, that's poor but don't worry: I have 5 other ways for those of you who love hitting the snooze button.

-2. Ask a friend.
-Other people in the class will know the properties of the propertie

-3. Check out the course calendar.
-There is a schedule onlin which has all the classes listed with their number, time place, prof, room ...
-This provides a good check, especial if you have your timetable.
-What if you lost your time to ble already?
+- 2. Ask a friend.
+Other people in the class will know the professor's name.
+Though if you have not made it to a class yet, it may be difficult to know who is in your class.
+As well, after a month or two you might be too embarrassed to ask. - Check out the course calendar.
+There is a schedule online 3. which has all the classes listed with their number, time, place, prof, room ...
+This provides a good check, especially if you have your timetable.
+What if you lost your time table already?

 All right I was bluffing.
-There are only five ways to find out you prof's name.
+There are only five ways to find out your prof's name.
 But good luck in the constant struggle.

 It is very important to find out your professor's name, especially in first year.
-At your exam you may have to circle you professor's name and that may mean that you don't have to d some of the questions.
-I would strongly recommend knowin your prof's name (I have known many who have ignored this advice), if nothing else, do it because you can.
+At your exam you may have to circle your professor's name and that may mean that you don't have to do some of the questions.
+I would strongly recommend knowing your prof's name (I have known many who have ignored this advice), if nothing else, do it because you can.